 Once the chalk is dry, head outside and get coloring!
 When the surprise is removed from the chalk simply wash it under warm water to clean off any residue.

-So obviously the downside of having the kids help make the chalk is the fact that it takes so long to dry.
+The downside of having the kids help make the chalk is the fact that it takes so long to dry.
 For the 2 days of dry time I was asked multiple times if they could try it out yet.
 Because they were so excited to try their creation, I decided to whip up a batch of Sidewalk Chalk Paint since I had all the ingredients in house.
 This is always a hit with kids.
 I love how vibrant it is when it dries.
-My daughter really got into this and we ended up making it two times in one weekend.
+My daughter got into this and we ended up making it two times in one weekend.

-DIY SIDEWALK CHALK PAINT SUPPLIES:
+DIY SIDEWALK CHALK PAINT SUPPLIES

 In a plastic cup, add 1 part corn starch to 1 part water.